 15 Art Cities Worth Traveling For: Best Art Cities in Europe

-Here are my picks for the 15 best cities for art lovers in Europe:
+Here are my picks for the 15 best cities for art and culture in Europe:

 1. Amsterdam Netherlands: Van Gogh Paradise